pfirsich/lovejam20/README.md

 Use the right tools and cleaners to get rid of nasty alien filth!

+## Help
+* Click on the book to flip through the pages
+* Hold down the left mouse button to scrub
-Hint: Scrub back and forth with the right *frequency*!
+* Scrub back and forth with the right *frequency* (not speed)!
+* If you want to go back to Mission Control, press *Escape*

 ## Credits
 * Sweet Art, Awesome Book Effect, Being a really cool dude: [Pablo Ariel Mayobre](https://github.com/pablomayobre) (Thank you, Pablo!)